emmamarichal/googlefonts.github.io/gf-guide/qa.md

    `fontbakery [profile] --help`

 Some foundries created their own profile to have vendor-specific checks.
-This is the case of Fontwerk and Font Bureau, and you could do it too with a little bit of python skill!
+This is the case of Fontwerk and Font Bureau, and you could do it too with a little bit of Python skill!